 Note: Applying the Sensor may cause bruising or bleeding.
-If there is bleeding that does not stop, remove the Sensor and contact your healthcare professional.
+If there is bleeding that does not stop, remove the Sensor and apply a new one at a different site.

 9. Make sure Sensor is secure after application.
 Put the cap back on the Sensor Applicator.
 Discard the used Sensor Applicator and Sensor Pack.
-See Maintenance and Disposal.
+See Disposal.